 One of the simplest ways to make your bedroom look more polished is with artwork.
 A striking piece can liven up a blank wall in an instant, while a gallery wall is a lovely way to bring some of your favourite memories together.

-We’ve got an impressive collection of different pieces of wall art, all at affordable price points, that add a stylish finish when hung over beds, above chests of drawers or as standalone features.
+We’ve got an impressive collection of different pieces of wall art, all at affordable price points, that add a stylish finish when hung near bedroom furniture such as beds, above chests of drawers or as standalone features.

 Layer throws for a luxe look